muchomasfacil/InPageEditBundle/README.md

 ## Installation

-All the installation instructions are located in [Documentation](https://github.com/muchomasfacil/InPageEditBundle/blob/master/Resources/doc/index.md).
+All the installation instructions are located in the documentation [installation page](https://github.com/muchomasfacil/InPageEditBundle/blob/master/Resources/doc/install.md).

 ## License